 The present core group come from the Baptist and Anglican churches.
-The course has been running, with different core groups, for some eighteen years with the aim of developing Christian souls to the point where they can act as Spiritual Directors and help others discern where the Holy Spirit is leading them.
+The course has been running, with different core groups, for over thirty years with the aim of developing Christian souls to the point where they can act as Spiritual Directors and help others discern where the Holy Spirit is leading them.
 The course aims to cover all areas of spirituality and is experiential, requiring a high degree of openness and willingness to share.

 A New Course in Spiritual Direction

 An experiential learning opportunity for those who listen and pray with others from September 2019 - April 2021 at The Chelmsford Diocesan House of Retreat, Pleshey, Essex.